Confederate Ireland: Formation

 On 17 March 1642, these nobles signed the "Catholic Remonstrance" issued at Trim, County Meath that was addressed to King Charles I. On 22 March, at a synod in nearby Kells chaired by Hugh O'Reilly, Archbishop of Armagh, a majority of the Catholic bishops proclaimed that the rebellion was a just war.

 On 10 May 1642, Ireland's Catholic clergy held a synod at Kilkenny.
 Present were the Archbishops of Armagh, Cashel and Tuam, eleven bishops or their representatives, and other dignitaries.
 They drafted the Confederate Oath of Association and called on all Catholics in Ireland to take the oath.
 Those who took the oath swore allegiance to Charles I and vowed to obey all orders and decrees made by the "Supreme Council of the Confederate Catholics".
 The rebels henceforth became known as Confederates.
 The synod re-affirmed that the rebellion was a "just war".
 It called for the creation of a council (made up of clergy and nobility) for each province, which would be overseen by a national council for the whole island.
-It vowed to punish misdeeds by Confederate soldiers and to excommunicate any Catholic who fights against the Confederation.
+It vowed to punish misdeeds by Confederate soldiers and to excommunicate any Catholic who fought against the Confederation.
 The synod sent agents to France, Spain and Italy to gain support, gather funds and weapons, and recruit Irishmen serving in foreign armies.
 Lord Mountgarret was appointed president of the Confederate Supreme Council, and a General Assembly was fixed for October that year.